pauliwag/SYSC3110/README.md

 ***Known issues***

 None.

+---

+***Performance***

 There is a linear increase in memory usage if the allow undo/redo checkbox is selected.
-This is because we are storing a deep copy of the game world whenver it is changed.
+This is because we are storing a deep copy of the game world whenever it is changed.
 If playing on a computer with less than 4GB of RAM, you may not want to use the undo/redo feature.

 ---